-- Buy an animal welfare approved ferret trap, such as the DOC 250 from our shop.
+- Buy an animal welfare approved ferret trap, such as the DOC 250 from one of our key suppliers and stockists throughout NZ.
 Place the trap along ridges, tracks, roads, farm buildings and creeks/rivers – basically, anywhere that’s easy to reach.

 - Serve up some meat (e.g. rabbit, hare, beef, possum), Erayz, salted rabbit and/ or fish.
 Fresh hen eggs can also be used if stoats are being targeted.